AynalemN/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. islower -  a function that checks for lowercase character.
 4. isalpha - a function that checks for alphabetic character.
 5. Sign - a function that prints the sign of a number.
+6. There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you - a function that computes the absolute value of an integer.